 Y may be any acceptable UNIX command.
-It could cause another process to be entered, such as sed or vi.
-If the command does not return a result, R is c'' but the result is suppressed if not explicitly used or assigned.
+If the command does not produce any output, R is $0\rhoc'$ but the result is suppressed if not explicitly used or assigned.
 If the command has a non-zero exit code, then APL will signal a DOMAIN ERROR.
 If the command returns a result and has a zero exit code, then each element of R will be a line from the standard output (stdout) of the command.
 Output from standard error (stderr) is not captured unless redirected to stdout.

-'''

-□SH'ls'
+''' □SH'ls'

 FILES WS temp

 □SH 'rm WS/TEST'

 □SH 'grep bin /etc/passwd ; exit 0'

 bin:!:2:2::/bin:

-□SH 'apl MYWS <inputfile >out1 2>out2 &'
+□SH 'apl MYWS <inputfile >out1 2>out2 &' '''

-'''
+This function is disabled and instead generates a DOMAIN ERROR if the RIDE\ SPAWNED parameter is non-zero.
+This is designed to prevent it being invoked from a RIDE session which does not support this type of user interface.
+For further details, see the RIDE User Guide.